alokkumar879/Fake-Job-Posting/README.md

 ## 📊 Dataset Source
 Bansal, Shivam. *"[Real Or Fake] Fake Job Posting Prediction."* Kaggle, 2020 — originally the Employment Scam Aegean Dataset (EMSCAD), University of the Aegean.

-## 📄 License
-This project is released under the MIT License for educational/portfolio use.